-2017 Wildlife Judging Team
+Wildlife Judging Team

 Wildlife Judging is an evaluation event where 4-H’ers learn about native wildlife.
 Topics include how to identify different species, what they eat, where they live, and how to make a particular property desirable for a particular species.
 This is a great event for any 4-H’er who is interested in animals and their habitats.

-4-H Cotton Boll and Consumer Jamboree (Consumer Judging)
+Cotton Boll and Consumer Jamboree (Consumer Judging)

-The Cotton Boll and Consumer Jamboree is a competitive judging contest where 4-H’ers learn about cotton as an agriculture commodity in our state, as well as to promote cotton through commercials or public service announcements.
+Calling all 4th-12th graders!
+The Cotton Boll and Consumer Jamboree is a FREE competitive judging contest where 4-H’ers learn about cotton as an agriculture commodity in our state, as well as to promote cotton through commercials or public service announcements.
 4-H’ers gain skills in making rational decisions when purchasing goods and services while maximizing resources.
 The contest is made up of two competition areas: judging classes and PSA’s /commercials.
 4-H’ers are required to judge four classes of consumer items or services.
 Each class contains four similar items and has an accompanying situation statement.
 This statement describes a consumer and gives the needs to be considered when he/she makes a decision to purchase the item.
 Factors influencing these needs may include the person’s age, gender, available money, lifestyles, school or job status, preferences or other requirements that depend on the item given and the individual in the situation.
-Practices will begin in late September and the competition will be held in November.
+This year's items are bikes, athletic shoes, frozen meals, and cell phone plans.

 Poultry judging is a competitive event in which students learn and understand standards used in poultry, egg production and marketing.
 They also learn to apply the standards in a realistic decision-making situation.
 During the contest, participants judge both live specimens and market poultry.
 They identify parts of birds already prepared for market and evaluate eggs as to their quality and readiness for market.
 For at least one class, typically a live production class, participants are asked to justify their placing decisions through a set of oral reasons.